Church’s final gift: $3.6 million for homelessness services on Eastside

 “It’s built in to the DNA of our faith history,” said Kirby Unti, bishop for the Northwest Washington Synod that included Grace Lutheran.

 In the six years he’s held the position, he says he’s seen three Lutheran churches close locally.
-Two of them — Renton Lutheran Church and St. Luke’s in Bellevue — have been redeveloped with affordable housing.
+He’s also seen two properties — Renton Lutheran Church and St. Luke’s in Bellevue — develop or redevelop with affordable housing.

 Church closings are expected to continue as the number of Americans who identify with organized religion wanes.
 A 2017 poll found 47% of Washingtonians identified as nonreligious, a 4% increase from 2008 and the sixth most of any state.
 Younger people across the country were less religious than older generations.

-Note: An earlier version of this story incorrectly said St. Luke’s in Bellevue had closed.
-It has not.